transpose-publishing/policies-database/README.md

 ## Contributing

-We welcome contributions!
+It's easy to contribute - editing policy records can take just a few minutes in your browser!
 See our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Participation Guidelines